Mofia Tonjo Akobo: Politics

-In August 1969, he became the chairman, Rivers State Sports Council and Member Nigeria National Sports Commission, from April 1972 – August 1973.
+In August 1969, he became the chairman, of Rivers State Sports Council and a Member of Nigeria National Sports Commission, from April 1972 – August 1973.
 He was Commissioner for Works and later Commissioner for Finance in the Rivers State Executive Council between 1973 and 1974.
-In 1967–1969, he was part of the Third army commanded by Benjamin Adekunle.
+In 1967–1969, he was part of the Third Army commanded by Benjamin Adekunle.

 In 1975, he was appointed into the Federal Cabinet as the first minister in charge of the newly created Petroleum and Energy Ministry.
 In December 1975, as OPEC minister in Vienna, Akobo was part of the ministers held during the Carlos terrorist hijack.
 He served on General Murtala Mohammed's executive council and was retained by the new head of state General Olusegun Obasanjo but reassigned to the portfolio of economic planning and development until 1977.

 He concluded signing the contract of the Warri refinery and greatly advanced the development of the Kaduna refinery.
 He was involved in the establishment of the ECOWAS at the ministerial level and the establishment of the Niger Delta Basin Development Authority.

 In 1978, he returned to Port Harcourt to head the group of Medical practice of TEME Clinic Association in Port-Harcourt established by him alongside co-directors, George Organ and Peterside.

 With a keen interest in the development of the Niger Delta region, Akobo got involved in the establishment of the IZON National Congress where he was a founding member (1991/92).
 He was also a founding member of the Movement for National Reformation under the chairmanship of Chief Anthony Enahoro CFR, and the Southern Minorities Movement headed by General David Ejoor.
-Akobo eventually became Chairman of the Southern Minorities Movement and coordinated the formation of the Union of Niger Delta which was a coalition of movement of Niger Delta region like the Southern Minorities Movement, the Commonwealth of the Niger Delta Coalition, MOSOP and several other ethnic minority movements in the region.
+Akobo eventually became Chairman of the Southern Minorities Movement, and coordinated the formation of the Union of Niger Delta, which was a coalition of movement of Niger Delta region, like the Southern Minorities Movement, the Commonwealth of the Niger Delta Coalition, MOSOP and several other ethnic minority movements in the region.

-Amongst other involvements as an activist include:
+His other involvements as an activist include: